AndreasBriese/bmatch/README.md

 All but the Boyer-Moore search are relatively slow - even in comparison to python str.find function (implemented in C). bmatch's underlying algorithms outperform all of Go's search functions.

+---
+__If you installed bmatch before 2016-03-20 it is recommended that you reinstall bmatch as there was a bugfix for "needles at haystack start"__
+---

 __Usage__